saranshhalwai/gdscinduction/README.md

 ## Project Structure

-- `file1.py`: Contains the main code for the chatbot with RAG and mic functionality.
+- `app.py`: Contains the main code for the chatbot with RAG and mic functionality.
 - `requirements.txt`: Lists the dependencies required for the project.
+- `ES103.docx`: notes given to the RAG chatbot.

 ## How It Works